Reefwing-Software/Embedded-AI/README.md

 Each project chapter includes a detailed **Bill of Materials (BOM)**, listing the exact components required.

 The Table below summarizes the **primary hardware platforms** used across all chapters.
-You’ll find that some boards are reused — particularly the **Arduino UNO R4 Minima**, **Arduino Nano 33 BLE Sense**, and **Raspberry Pi Pico 2** — making them smart early investments.
+You’ll find that some boards are reused — particularly the **Arduino UNO R3 and R4 Minima**, **Arduino Nano 33 BLE Sense**, and **Raspberry Pi Pico/Pico 2** — making them smart early investments.

 | Chapter | Section / Project                               | Board / Platform                                   | Additional Components                                                                                                      |
 |----------|--------------------------------------------------|----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|